 Henry Ford said: “If you think you can, you can.
 If you think you can’t, you can’t.” 🙂

-Jamie Oliver is a world-renowned British chef and restaurateur.
+A world-renowned British chef and restaurateur.

 In an interview with Celebrity Radio, he admitted that he couldn’t really blossom in school and his dyslexia deeply affected his school performance.

-David Pilkey is an American cartoonist, author, and illustrator of children’s literature.
+An American cartoonist, author, and illustrator of children’s literature.

 He says having dyslexia was a blessing and it was his superpower!

 “I think my dyslexia helps me to be a more effective writer.
 When people are writing, they’re focused on the story, the plot and the emotions – which I am as well – but I’m also focused on the effort it takes to read.”

-Muhammad Ali is one of the greatest athletes in boxing history.
+One of the greatest athletes in boxing history.